allthings/developers/guides/quickstart.md

 To create an OAuth Client, head over to the [Developer Console](https://console.allthings.me/projects).
 If you don't yet have an Allthings user account, you can create one when prompted to log in by following the "Sign Up" link.

-Once logged in, from the Developer Console, create a new project.
+Once logged in to the Developer Console, [create a new project](https://console.allthings.me/projects/create).
+Enter a project name and description to complete the project creation.
+You can change these fields later.

+Once your project is created, you'll be taken to the new project's details screen.
+From here, using the left-hand menu "Permissions" section, navigate to the "OAuth clients" screen.

 ## A simple integration